 Employees who supplement LTD benefits with accrued time (e.g., sick, vacation, PTO, floating holiday) will have that paid time counted as earnings for university retirement savings plans, subject to plan provisions.

 c.
 Retiree Medical Eligibility

 During the first 90 days on Short-Term Disability or Workers' Compensation, time is counted toward official retiree medical eligibility.
 After 90 days on LTD, the time does not count toward official retiree medical eligibility.

 (1) Medical and Dental Coverage

-A regular employee whose University employment is terminated while the employee is receiving benefit payments from a Short-Term Disability plan or Workers' Compensation plan may continue medical and dental coverages at the employee's expense through COBRA for 18 months, or until LTD is approved.
-If LTD is approved, the employee may contact Stanford Benefits, for information on their eligibility for medical and life insurance plans.
+A regular employee whose university employment is terminated while the employee is receiving benefit payments from a Short-Term Disability plan or Workers' Compensation plan may continue medical and dental coverages at their own expense through COBRA for 18 months, or until LTD is approved.
+If LTD is approved, they may contact Stanford Benefits, for information on their eligibility for medical and life insurance plans.